Elo Ratings

-The EMZ Elo Ratings are based on the system developed by Dr. Arpad Elo.
+The EMZ player ranks are based on the ELO system developed by Dr. Arpad Elo.
 This system is used by FIDE, the international chess federation, to rate chess players.
 It is ideally suited for rating the results of 1v1 games, such as Doom 3 Tourney mode.

 Each player is given an initial rating of 1500.
 As each match is played the rating for the players are updated based on the following formulas: